 The Atlanta townhouse market is full of opportunities and locations that extend well beyond the midtown and downtown areas of Atlanta.
 As with many cities around the country, Atlanta has seen a continued trend toward creating more "live, work play" environments and revamping the areas near the downtowns of the individual cities such as Atlantic Station in Midtown and Avalon and downtown Alpharetta and downtown Roswell.
 These new mixed-use developments and reimagined downtown areas can be seen in just about all of Atlanta's major suburban housing markets as people desire to shorten commutes without compromising the quality of life.

-The townhome lifestyle fits a god portion of the demographic that wants to live in these areas so there are many options available in countless locations.
+The townhome lifestyle fits a good portion of the demographic that wants to live in these areas so there are many options available in countless locations.

 Townhome Prices In Atlanta

 At any given time there are about 2,000 townhomes for sale in Atlanta.
-They literally range in price from $30,000 to $5,000,000.
-The median price of a townhome in Metro Atlanta is $360,000.
-Meaning that there about 1,000 townhomes for sale above and below this price.
-Historically, prices of townhomes in Atlanta have risen at a similar rate as single family homes.
+They range in price from $30,000 to over $5,000,000.
+The median price of a townhome in Metro Atlanta is about $400,000.
+This means that there are about 1,000 townhomes for sale above and below this price.
+Historically, prices of townhomes in Atlanta have risen at a similar rate as single-family homes.

 We don't have a metric for townhomes only in the system we use for real estate listings but we can find the average rate of appreciation for attached homes (condos and townhomes) in Metro Atlanta from 2010 to 2020 is 4.5%.
 They went from about $150,000 for a sales price in 2010 to a new sales price of $280,000 ten years later.
 Data and the chart is information obtained using the First Multiple Listing Service.